View Map

 Where to eat and stay on the Bluestack Way

 Whether you’re tackling the whole thing or just shorter sections, there are plenty of places to eat and stay in Donegal town, Glenties and Ardara.
 Lough Eske Castle is a swish resort just outside of Donegal town, with a spa and dog-friendly rooms, if you’re bringing your pooch.
 The Highlands Hotel has comfortable rooms in the heart of Glenties, and a restaurant that serves the kind of fare you want after hiking all day, like fried potato skins, surf and turf and seafood platters.
-In Ardara, the Nesbitt Arms Boutique Hotel is right in the Diamond in Ardara, where the Bluestack Way finishes, so you can step off the trail and into a hot shower.
+In Ardara, the Nesbitt Arms Boutique Hotel is right in the Diamond in Ardara, where the Bluestack Way finishes, so you can step off the trail and straight into a hot shower.

 Lough Eske Castle Hotel in Donegal